-Students are also encouraged to develop and apply conceptual, practical and reflective skills to demonstrate entrepreneurship and innovation.
-Students are given opportunities to integrate the knowledge and skills acquired and consolidate their learning (e.g. students are required to complete an integrated group project to draw upon and integrate the knowledge and skills acquired, e.g. comprehend a variety of reference materials, compose reports, apply translation theories, make reflections and develop fluency in written and oral presentations).
+Students are given opportunities to consolidate their learning and demonstrate entrepreneurship and innovation (e.g. students are required to complete an integrated group project to draw upon and integrate the knowledge and skills acquired, e.g. comprehend a variety of reference materials, compose reports, apply translation theories, make reflections and develop fluency in written and oral presentations).